OriginQ/VQNET2.0-tutorial-en/source/rst/qnn_pq3.rst

 Basic quantum logic gate
 =============================

-In VQNet, we use the various logic gates of `pyqpanda3 <https://qcloud.originqc.com.cn/document/qpanda-3/index.html>`_ developed by Origin Quantum to build quantum circuits and perform quantum simulation.
+In this section, we use the various logic gates of `pyqpanda3 <https://qcloud.originqc.com.cn/document/qpanda-3/index.html>`_ developed by Origin Quantum to build quantum circuits and perform quantum simulation.
 The logic gates currently supported by pyQPanda3 can refer to the definition of pyQPanda3 `Quantum logic gate <https://qcloud.originqc.com.cn/document/qpanda-3/da/dd5/tutorial_quantum_gate.html>`_.
 In addition, VQNet also encapsulates some commonly used quantum logic gate combinations in quantum machine learning: